MicrosoftDocs/ATADocs/ATPDocs/workspace-portal.md

 1. [!INCLUDE [Product short](includes/product-short.md)] supports single sign-on integrated with Windows authentication - if you've already logged on to your computer, [!INCLUDE [Product short](includes/product-short.md)] uses that token to log you into the [!INCLUDE [Product short](includes/product-short.md)] portal.
 You can also log in using a smartcard.
 Your permissions in [!INCLUDE [Product short](includes/product-short.md)] correspond with your [administrator role](role-groups.md).

    > [!NOTE]
    > Make sure to log on to the computer from which you want to access the [!INCLUDE [Product short](includes/product-short.md)] portal using your [!INCLUDE [Product short](includes/product-short.md)] admin username and password.
 Alternatively, run your browser as a different user or log out of Windows and log on with your [!INCLUDE [Product short](includes/product-short.md)] admin user.
-Unlike the [!INCLUDE [Product short](includes/product-short.md)] portal, the new [Cloud App Security portal](https://portal.cloudappsecurity.com) offers multi-user login and requires no additional license to use with [!INCLUDE [Product short](includes/product-short.md)].
+Unlike the [!INCLUDE [Product short](includes/product-short.md)] portal, the new [Defender for Cloud Apps portal](https://portal.cloudappsecurity.com) offers multi-user login and requires no additional license to use with [!INCLUDE [Product short](includes/product-short.md)].

 ### Attack time line